ankyra/escape-inventory/README.md

 # Escape Registry

-Please see http://escape.ankyra.io for full documentation.
+Please see http://escape.ankyra.io for the full documentation.

 ## Features